aliyun/terraform-provider-alicloud/website/docs/r/slb_listener.html.markdown

 * `retrive_slb_ip` - (Optional) Whether to use the XForwardedFor_SLBIP header to obtain the public IP address of the SLB instance.
 Default to false.
 * `retrive_slb_id` - (Optional) Whether to use the XForwardedFor header to obtain the ID of the SLB instance.
 Default to false.
 * `retrive_slb_proto` - (Optional) Whether to use the XForwardedFor_proto header to obtain the protocol used by the listener.
-Default to true.
+Default to false.

 ## Listener fields and protocol mapping